 The maps are divided by broad River Basin Districts which are published by the Environment Agency under an Open Government Licence.

-The maps are free to download, but please credit the National Water Vole Database & Mapping Project 2017 in any published material arising from your use of the maps.
-The report and maps should be cited as:
+The maps are free to download, but please credit the National Water Vole Database & Mapping Project in any published material arising from your use of the maps.
+The report should be cited as:

-McGuire, C. and Whitfield, D. (2017) National Water Vole Database and Mapping Project, PART 1: Project Report 2005-2015.
+McGuire, C. and Morse, A, (2020) National Water Vole Database and Mapping Project, PART 1: Project Report 2009-2018.
 Hampshire and Isle of Wight Wildlife Trust.
 Curdridge